 The first part touched on the Club's 100-year history, it's Members, the charities and causes it's supported, and the fun had along the way.
 There was also a moment to remember Members ("dear friends") that we have lost.

 Picture: Some of our members and their guests pose for a picture together to mark this momentous day.
-Picture credit: Rotary Club of Canterbury, Kent, UK.
+Picture credit: Rotary Club of Canterbury.
 We hope to have a few pictures on our facebook page in the next few days.

 *The "sapphire" refers to sapphires embedded in the PHF lapel pin; the first only has a gold surround, for the second there is one sapphire mounted in the gold surround, for the third there are two sapphires in the gold surround and so on up to five, when rubies are mounted.
 You can read more about Paul Harris Fellowship recognition here.